kevin-vandelden/Yelp-Review-Analysis/README.md

 # maybe read the business file first, get x number of businesses for each state and then fetch the reviews
 # and users for those businesses?

+yelp_database_creation.ipynb creates the MySQL database and makes some plots of reviews/review stars per state, from the query: state_reviews.sql